talkkonnect/talkkonnect/README.md

 # talKKonnect

-### A Headless Mumble Client/Gateway for Single Board Computers, PCs or Virtual Environments (Transceiver/Intercom)
+### A Headless Mumble Client/Transceiver/Intercom/Gateway for Single Board Computers, PCs or Virtual Environments (IP Radio/IP PTT <push-to-talk>)

 ---
 ### What is talKKonnect?

 [talKKonnect](http://www.talkkonnect.com) is a headless self contained mumble Push to Talk (PTT) client complete with LCD, Channel and Volume control.

 This project is a fork of [talkiepi](http://projectable.me/) by Daniel Chote which was in turn a fork of [barnard](https://github.com/layeh/barnard) a text based mumble client.
-All clients were made using [golang](https://golang.org/) and based on [gumble](https://github.com/layeh/gumble) library by Tim Cooper.
+All clients were developed using [golang](https://golang.org/) and based on [gumble](https://github.com/layeh/gumble) library by Tim Cooper.

 [talKKonnect](http://www.talkkonnect.com) was developed initially to run on SBCs.
-The latest version can be scaled to run all the way from SBCs to full fledged servers.
+The latest version can be scaled to run all the way from ARM SBCs to full fledged X86 servers.
 Raspberry Pi 3, Orange Pis, PCs and virtual environments (Oracle VirtualBox, KVM and Proxmox) targets have all been tested and work as expected.

 ### Why Was talKKonnect created?

 I [Suvir Kumar](https://www.linkedin.com/in/suvir-kumar-51a1333b) created talKKonnect for fun.
 I missed the younger days making homebrew CB radios and talking to all those amazing people who taught me so much.
-Living in an apartment in the age of the internet drove me to create talKKonnect.
+Living in an apartment in the age of the internet with the itch to innovate drove me to create talKKonnect.

-[talKKonnect](http://www.talkkonnect.com) was originally created to have the form factor of a desktop transceiver.
+[talKKonnect](http://www.talkkonnect.com) was originally created to have the form factor and functionality of a desktop transceiver.
 With community feedback we started to push the envelope to make it more versatile and scalable.

 #### Some of the interesting features are ####